VisionSystemsInc/terra/docs/terra/compute.rst

 DummyCompute
 ^^^^^^^^^^^^

-The :py:class:`terra.compute.dummy.Compute` is a debugging tool that simply dry run logs what services would have been run.
+The :py:class:`terra.compute.dummy.Compute` is a debugging tool that simply dry-runs (and logs) what services would have been run.

 DockerCompute
 ^^^^^^^^^^^^^